Nintendo Switch – Impressions Of Nintendo’s Newest Console [Opinion]

 In early March, Nintendo released their newest console, the Nintendo Switch.
 The console, which was billed as a console/handheld hybrid, has been met with some good reviews.
-However, the console did suffer from an issue right as it released: Other than The Legend of Zelda: Breath of the Wild, what is there to draw potential customers to the Switch?
+However, the console did suffer from an issue right as it released.
+Other than The Legend of Zelda: Breath of the Wild, what is there to draw potential customers to the Switch?
 However, I looked at it from a different angle: what use cases could I see myself wanting something like a Nintendo Switch?

 There’s no secret one of the console’s biggest selling points is its portability.
 The idea that I can pick up my Switch, mid-game, and continue to play on the go is incredibly enticing.
 But how well does that work?
 It’s not without some sacrifices in terms of the games you are playing themselves, but the overall experience has been pretty great.
-I recently did some travelling and brought a Nintendo Switch with me on the plane.
+I recently did some traveling and brought a Nintendo Switch with me on the plane.
 Being able to play Zelda at 35,000 feet was amazing – nothing felt hindered or scaled back because I was no longer playing it on my TV.
 The whole portable experience has been a key reason I’ve been enjoying the console.
-I take it to the bus stop and get a quick match of Mario Kart 8 in before my daughter gets home from school, I’ve taken it to a friend’s house and playing some MK8 and Bomberman – nothing about the experiences were hampered by the portable experience.
+I take it to the bus stop and get a quick match of Mario Kart 8 in before my daughter gets home from school, I’ve taken it to a friend’s house and playing some MK8 and Bomberman – nothing about the experiences was hampered by the portable experience.

 The sacrifices do come into play in terms of just pure resolution – the native resolution on the Nintendo Switch’s screen is 720p, so games that run at higher resolutions while docked are inevitably going to take that hit.
 However, as is the case of Zelda, some games might run better with the lower pixel count.
 However, it’s hard not to wonder if this will harm the console moving forward.
 Nintendo has always been known for doing its own thing in the gaming space – the Wii and the Wii U are clear indicators of this – but when their major competitors in Microsoft and Sony are discussing 4K capable consoles, which the Nintendo Switch doesn’t hit even full HD on its flagship title, there is cause for some concern.